 Design within limitations.

-How can your design address, lesson or make assets out of the limiting factors identified.
+How can your design address, lessen or make assets out of the limiting factors identified.

 Here are some areas to think about and some examples.
 There is no point in designing a £50,000 garden if we only have £50, or a tropical garden in a temperate area.
 Either your design can cleverly resolve limitations or work within them.

 Tree system diagram.
-This is a reminder that we are trying to build and interconnected system like an ecosystem.
-We want our garden to have as many connections within as possible as well as as many connections to the surrounding community.
+This is a reminder that we are trying to build an interconnected system like an ecosystem.
+We want our garden to have as many connections within as possible, as well as many connections to the surrounding community.
 Permaculture design creates relationships and designs so that the relationships help self regulate and manage the designed system.

 We began working on the Garden a few months ago and have kept a record of all our activities at www.brace.cymru

 In January we submitted a bid for £2,600 to the National Gardens Scheme.
-It is competitive area but we just heard that our grant was successful. we too a chance and spent some of the e money in hope that it would pay off, investing £400 into the timber for the raised beds, £40 for builders sand and £40 rent.
+It is a competitive area but we just heard that our grant was successful.
+We took a chance and spent some of the money in the hope that it would pay off, investing £400 into the timber for the raised beds, £40 for builders sand and £40 rent.
 Our remaining budget is £2,000.

 This introduction to permaculture presentation is a resource created from S39 work for general talks, might find it interesting/ useful for your design thinking.